TheBrigandier/mister_crash_course/README.md

 Got a lot of buds buying in to [Mister FPGA](https://www.retrorgb.com/mister.html) retro gaming system, particularly buying the kit found at [MisterAddons](https://misteraddons.com/products/mister-bundles).
 This doc aims to get you set up really fast; not by holding your hand, but by pointing you to some resources so you aren't searching for hours.

 # Should I Buy a Mister?
 Mister is an expensive piece of enthusiast hardware.
-Because I am handy with the tech, people reach out to me asking for justification or to argue why they think X is better or why they think Mister is a waste.
-For those people that might be absolutely true.
-Here's some reasons *I* bought a Mister and how the Mister provides value:
+Because I am handy with the tech, people reach out to me asking for justification (or friends try to get me to talk other people into getting them).
+It's definitely NOT for everyone.
+Here's some reasons *I* bought a Mister and how the Mister provides value to me:

 * I don't have many consoles,
     * The Mister has support for many, many consoles, arcade systems, and legacy computer platforms.